andri-h/andri-h/README.md

 - Organic, natural, vegan, cruelty free and plastic free personal care products from [Ben & Anna](https://benanna.ch)
 - With [klaeny](https://klaeny.de/a/refer-a-friend/redeem/iw5vyq2mrueuymmxotgwzkloqykql6ieo97laqgp/5328) you can reduce your plastic consumption for cleaning utilities.
 - [Junglück](http://rwrd.io/o9qdozs) Natural ingredients.
 Glass instead of plastic.
 1 product = 1 tree.
 100% Vegan.
 No additives.
+- [Leaf](https://leafshave.com) produces an allmetal shaver which can be used with normal blades.
+Good for your wallet and for the planet!

 ### 🥘 Food
 - [Planted](https://www.eatplanted.com) is in my view even better for certain dishes than meat.
 It is based on natural ingredients and yummy!